Skip to main content

 • Appropriate tone

-• Document Management: Procore, BLDR Pro, or cloud storage
+• Document Management: Procore, BLDR Pro, cloud storage (Google Drive, SharePoint)

-• Time Tracking: BLDR Time or BLDR Pro
+• Time Tracking: BLDR Time, Procore, or your payroll system's time module

 • All project documents backed up daily